Occupations in Belgium

 • Plumbers

-It is worth noting that all male occupations are rather technical, while female occupations are rather personal care jobs.
+It should be noted that all male occupations are rather technical, while female occupations are mainly caring jobs.

 Women’s occupations and men’s occupations